Chiral kinetic theory of anomalous transport induced by torsion: Derivation of topologically protected CME and chiral anomaly for a general deformed Weyl semimetal

 therefore, the total CME current is determined by the chiral imbalance \cite{fukushima2008chiral}.
 The general form of the anomalous CME current in a deformed Weyl semimetal is given by ~\eqref{eq:simp}.

-{\it The current in the model with torsion.---} Following the general results derived above, we will now focus on the effective gauge field induced on the Weyl points by torsion.
+{\it The current in the model with torsion.---} Following the general results derived above, we will now focus on the topology effect by elastic torsion--- effective gauge field induced on the Weyl points by torsion.
 Since the effective electric field transforms as a 2-form under arbitrary diffeomorphisms, the effective electric and magnetic fields (\ref{effective}) are:

 The chiral anomaly at each cone is